-The external liabilities of the Company's subsidiaries, after giving effect to the offering of the Notes and execution of the Credit Agreement, as of March 31, 2004, excluding unused commitments made by lenders, would have been approximately US\$1.9 billion.
+The external liabilities of the Company's subsidiaries, after giving effect to the offering of the Notes, as of March 31, 2005, excluding unused commitments made by lenders, would have been approximately US\$1.8 billion.
 The Company's subsidiaries have other liabilities, including Guarantees of the Company's obligations under the Credit Agreement and other contingent liabilities, that may be significant.
 Although the Indenture contains limitations on the amount of additional Debt that the Company and the Restricted Subsidiaries may Incur, the amount of such Debt could be substantial.
 In addition, such Debt may be Debt of subsidiaries, in which case such Debt would be effectively senior in right of payment to amounts owing in respect of the Notes.
-See "- Certain Covenants - Limitation on Debt and Preferred Stock."
+See "-Certain Covenants-Limitation on Debt and Preferred Stock."

 The Notes are unsecured obligations of the Company.
 Secured Debt of the Company will be effectively senior to the Notes to the extent of the value of the assets securing such Debt, as well as by virtue of its ranking in the case of secured Debt that constitutes Senior Debt.
-As of March 31, 2004, after giving effect to the offering of the Notes and execution of the Credit Agreement, the Company would have had no secured Debt.
+As of March 31, 2005, after giving effect to the offering of the Notes, the Company would have had no secured Debt.

-The Company may not pay principal of, or premium, if any, interest on, or any other amounts payable in respect of, the Notes (other than a payment in Permitted Junior Securities), or make any deposit in respect of the Notes pursuant to the provisions described under "- Defeasance" or "- Satisfaction and Discharge," and may not repurchase, redeem or otherwise retire any Notes (collectively, "pay the Notes"), if:
+The Company may not pay principal of, or premium, if any, interest on, or any other amounts payable in respect of, the Notes (other than a payment in Permitted Junior Securities), or make any deposit in respect of the Notes pursuant to the provisions described under "-Defeasance" or "-Satisfaction and Discharge," and may not repurchase, redeem or otherwise retire any Notes (collectively, "pay the Notes"), if:

-- (a) any principal, premium, interest or any other amount payable in respect of any Senior Debt is not paid within any applicable grace period (including at maturity), or - (b) any other default on Senior Debt occurs and is continuing and the maturity of such Senior Debt is accelerated in accordance with its terms, unless, in either case, - (1) the failure to pay or default has been cured or waived and any such acceleration has been rescinded, or - (2) such Senior Debt has been paid in full in cash;

-provided, however, that the Company may pay amounts owing under or in respect of the Notes without regard to the foregoing if the Company and the Trustee receive written notice approving such payment from the Representative(s) of the relevant Senior Debt.
+- (a) any principal, premium, interest or any other amount payable in respect of any Senior Debt is not paid within any applicable grace period (including at maturity), or - (b) any other default on Senior Debt occurs and is continuing and the maturity of such Senior Debt is accelerated in accordance with its terms, unless, in either case, provided, however, that the Company may pay amounts owing under or in respect of the Notes without regard to the foregoing if the Company and the Trustee receive written notice approving such payment from the Representative(s) of the relevant Senior Debt.